-Tell us in 30 seconds and you could win a trip to Perth to present your work at Innovating with Asia 2014, 20-21 May 2014, the annual conference of the Cooperative Research Centres Association.
+Tell us in 30 seconds and you could win a trip to Brisbane to present your work at The Business of Innovation 2016, 7-9 March, the annual conference of the Cooperative Research Centres Association.

 The five best entries will get:

-- A trip to Perth* with airfares, transfers, conference registration and all social events, including the CRC Association’s Gala Excellence in Innovation Awards Dinner.
+- A trip to Brisbane* with airfares, transfers, conference registration and all social events, including the CRC Association’s Gala Excellence in Innovation Awards Dinner.

-- The opportunity to give a 5-minute presentation on your work at Innovating with Asia 2014 for the chance to win $5,000.
+- The opportunity to give a 5-minute presentation on your work at The Business of Innovation 2016 for the chance to win $5,000.

-*If you are from Perth, we’ll give you a $500 travel voucher with Qantas towards your next trip.
+*If you are from Brisbane, we’ll give you a $500 travel voucher with Qantas towards your next trip.

 Find out more

 But can you tell us about it in just 30 seconds?
 In a research career that’s all the time you’ll get in many situations, whether it’s talking to the media, to a grant provider or to your in-laws.